AleksandrHovhannisyan/aleksandrhovhannisyan.com/src/_posts/dev/2020-09-01-optimizing-images-for-the-web.md

 ## The WebP Image Format

 Certain image formats require less storage space than others, trading some image quality in return for significant performance gains.
-The most notable and widely supported of these is the **WebP image format**, developed by Google.
+The most notable and widely supported of these is the **WebP image format**.
+It was developed by Google and is [described as follows](https://developers.google.com/speed/webp):

-Google [describes WebP](https://developers.google.com/speed/webp) in its documentation as follows:

 > WebP is a modern image format that provides **superior lossless and lossy compression** for images on the web.